11 Free Testimonial Sources For Non-Fiction Authors

 Synopsis

-Testimonials from a wide variety of people are a great way to bring credibility, exposure (eyeballs), and higher sales for your book.
-Here are eleven sources to find free testimonials that you can use to help promote your book on your website, and in all of your marketing materials.
+Testimonials from various people are a great way to bring credibility, exposure, and higher sales for your book.
+Here are eleven sources to find free testimonials that you can use to help promote your book through your website and marketing materials.

 The Professor Can Help You Sell More Books!